24 February 2025

 Manager burnout is a state of physical, emotional, and mental exhaustion resulting from chronic work-related stress.
 Renowned burnout researcher Christina Maslach identified three key dimensions of burnout:

-In practice, these dimensions interact to create a profound sense of disengagement.
-Managers experiencing burnout may find that even the most routine tasks become overwhelming, and their ability to lead and inspire their teams diminishes as a result.
+In practice, managers experiencing burnout may find that even the most routine tasks become overwhelming, and their ability to lead and inspire their teams diminishes as a result.

 What Are the Symptoms of Manager Burnout?